 Figure 1a - Modified Version Of 60W Power Amp (Don't Use This Circuit Either!)

 Overall, these changes effect quiescent current and simplify the circuit a little.
 There are no discernible performance changes from the original.
 The variations I was able to chronicle are as follows :

 Variations in supply voltage will have an effect on Iq as well.
-I hadn't actually considered this much (I have never had one of these amps self destruct, and normally don't even bother measuring the quiescent current).
+I hadn't actually considered this much (I have never had one of these amps self destruct, and normally didn't even bother measuring the quiescent current when hundreds were made).
 The variation is caused because the Class-A driver current is not derived from a true current source, but is a simple bootstrapped circuit.
 Since the current must change with voltage, so must the voltage across the diodes (or bias servo).
 At about 25 degrees C, I set Iq to 20mA with a supply voltage of ±35V ....